 - It is a misconception that using difficult word makes writing look cool.
 It is the choice of right words not difficult that makes writing interesting.

-- Not all words are for the same situation.
+- Not all words are in the same situation.
 Consider the following sentence.
 “The rescuers marked him alive after the catastrophic storm.”
 One of the synonyms of alive is extant.
 However, “extant” is used more in the context o the existence of documents.
 So if one chose to use extant instead of alive the sentence will not make sense.

 - Be careful with the parts of speech.
 Some synonyms are adjectives.
-And replacing a noun for an adjective can make your sentence confusing.
+And replacing a noun with an adjective can make your sentence confusing.
 Consider this.
 “The fetters clamped him to the ground.”
 One of the synonyms of fetter is a constraint.
 However, while fetter is used as a noun in the above sentence, the constraint is a verb.
 Changing fetters to constraints is not appropriate in the above situation.

 So when you use synonyms.
 Consider the tense, the parts of speech and enhancement factors before using them.